itpanicroom/itpanicroom/README.md

 Modern Work (MS path): Exchange, Teams, SharePoint, Loop, Copilot

-Azure: Infrastructure core services to design and mantaing a whole cloud side infra and plan for DRBC.
+Azure: Infrastructure core services to design and mantain a whole cloud side infra and plan for DRBC.

 Adoption Strategy: Driving real usage, not just deployments or dashboards

 🔧 Projects
-This repo holds live fire-tested kits, tactical configs, and real-life patterns I use across production tenants — no lab fluff.
+This repo holds live fire-tested kits, tactical configs, and real-life patterns I use across production tenants, no lab fluff.
 Everything here exists to prevent or undo damage.
 That’s it.